Gallup's most admired man and woman poll

 Two former first ladies have had the most appearances as the most admired woman: Eleanor Roosevelt and Hillary Clinton.
 In the late 1940s and 1950s, Roosevelt was an ambassador to the United Nations, serving as the chair of the United Nations Commission on Human Rights and leading the drafting of the Universal Declaration of Human Rights, and was widely referred to as the "First Lady of the World".
 Clinton served as the first lady from 1993 to 2001, a senator from New York, the secretary of state, and was the first American female presidential nominee of either of the two major American political parties when she ran in the 2016 presidential election.
 Clinton topped the list in 22 of the 25 polls conducted during between 1993 and 2017, including 16 times in a row from 2002 to 2017, before Michelle Obama became the most admired woman in 2018.
 Roosevelt was named the most admired woman 13 times.
 The highest number of top-ten appearances belongs to Queen Elizabeth II, with 52.
 Despite never winning, broadcaster Oprah Winfrey has finished in the top ten a total of 33 times, including finishing second 14 times.

-In 1980, Mother Teresa and Rosalynn Carter tied for the most admired woman, and in 2019, Barack Obama and Donald Trump shared the title of most admired man.
+There were two ties for the top position in the poll: in 1980, Mother Teresa and Rosalynn Carter tied for the most admired woman, and in 2019, Barack Obama and Donald Trump shared the title of most admired man.
 For the years 1946 and 1947, the "most admired person" was asked; the "most admired woman" was not asked in 1967.
 No poll was conducted in 1976.
-No poll was conducted in 2021 or 2022; it is unknown whether Gallup has stopped doing it.
+The poll was last conducted in 2020, although Gallup has made no announcement about terminating the poll permanently.